pygame/pygame/docs/reST/ref/font.rst

       The text can only be a single line: newline characters are not rendered.
       Null characters ('\x00') raise a TypeError.
 Both Unicode and char (byte) strings are accepted.
-For Unicode strings only UCS-2 characters ('\u0001' to '\uFFFF') are recognized.
-Anything greater raises a UnicodeError.
+For Unicode strings only UCS-2 characters ('\u0001' to '\uFFFF') were previously supported and any greater unicode codepoint would raise a UnicodeError.
+Now, characters in the UCS-4 range are supported.
 For char strings a ``LATIN1`` encoding is assumed.
 The antialias argument is a boolean: if true the characters will have smooth edges.
 The color argument is the color of the text [e.g.: (0,0,255) for blue].
 The optional background argument is a color to use for the text background.
 If no background is passed the area outside the text will be transparent.

       The Surface returned will be of the dimensions required to hold the text.
       (the same as those returned by Font.size()).
 If an empty string is passed